FAQs

 Equipment and manufacturer requirements:

-• Must be fully assembled
+• Must be delivered to the consumer fully assembled.

 An adaptive e-bike is designed to meet the specialized needs of an individual rider who is unable to use a standard e-bike.
 This can be through changes to an existing two-wheel e-bike or a need-specific e-bike or trike.